 They Help Children Learn How To Interact With A Dog

 As mentioned above, not all children have the privilege of growing up with a pet dog of their own.
 Children who don’t live with a dog might not understand how to behave around one, which could cause an incident when they are in a park or another space where dogs roam unleashed-spending time with a therapy dog will teach children how to interact with dogs.
 Even if they don’t have one at home, the child can learn about how to handle dogs in a safe and fun way.
-These interactions could help to prevent a potentially dangerous future situation, as dogs can be unpredictable when treated in the wrong way and might accidentally harm a child if they do not behave correctly.
+These interactions could prevent a potentially dangerous future situation, as dogs can be unpredictable when treated in the wrong way and might accidentally harm a child if they do not behave correctly.